tudor-malene/Easygrid/README.md

                 }
             }
         }
-    }

-In the gsp, you can use this grid via the following tags:
+In the gsp, you can use this grid via the following tag:

-    <grid:grid name="ownersGrid" jqgrid.width='600' columns.id.jqgrid.formatter='customShowFormat'
+    <grid:grid name="owners" jqgrid.width='600' columns.id.jqgrid.formatter='customShowFormat'
                jqgrid.caption='"Owners"' addUrl="${g.createLink(controller: 'owner',action: 'add')}"/>
     <grid:exportButton name="ownersGrid"/>

 You also have to add the resource modules for the grid implementation:

     <r:require modules="easygrid-jqgrid-dev,export"/>

-From this simple example, you can see how we can define all aspects of the grid .
+From this simple example, you can see how we can define almost all aspects of a grid in a couple of lines.
-( datasource, rendering, security, export properties, filtering )
+( datasource, rendering, export properties, filtering )

-The UI properties can be added to the Config file ( as defaults or types), in the Controller, or in the gsp page.
+Custom UI properties can be added to the Config file ( as defaults or types), in the Controller, or in the gsp page.

 The simple grid from this example - which can be viewed [here](http://199.231.186.169:8080/petclinic/overview), comes with all features - including basic default filtering.

 #### Grid Implementations:

 *    **jqgrid**
         - implements [jqgrid](http://www.trirand.com/blog/)

 *	**visualization**